stayboogy/stayboogy_Hackintosh-Catalina-Inspiron-5570/Installer/README.md

 - This is done in Windows

-- First you will have to combine these individual pieces into one .img.
-This can be done using hjsplit which is included in this repo.

 - Clean, Initialize as GPT, and Format a USB flash drive greater than 8GB to NTFS/FAT32/Whatever in Windows Disk Management.

 - Apply the newly combined Catalina_stayboogy.img to your newly formatted USB flash drive using Win32 Disk Imager.